Goring-on-Thames: Transport

+work on electrification from Didcot to Oxford has been suspended since 2019, the trains no longer run beyond Didcot Parkway.
+A separate diesel service runs between Didcot and Oxford.

+The local bus service between Goring and Wallingford is run by a Goring-based community interest company, Going Forward Buses, which was established in December 2016.
+The bus service to Wallingford runs hourly during the working day from Monday to Friday.

 Early history

 The name Goring first appears in the Domesday Book of 1086 as Garinges, then as Garingies in a charter once held in the British Museum.
 It translates as "Gara's people".